Please note that submissions that do not follow the journal’s formal requirements will be sent back to the author(s).

 - In the text, sources are cited in parentheses (author date).

-- Please use double quotation marks for citations (single quotes for quotes within quotes).
+- Please use double quotation marks for “citations” and single quotation marks for ‘quotes within quotes’ and your own ‘emphases’.

 - Please use en-Dashes ("–"; Alt+0150) to connect numbers (for example in page numbers or dates) throughout your manuscript.
 Use em-Dashes ("—"; Alt+0151) instead of hyphens to set off an amplifying or explanatory element.

 - Include a reference list at the end of the article.
 Refer to the citation guidelines below.
 If you are using Zotero or Citavi to organize your work, please submit a BibTex file including all references along with your article submission.

 - Use footnotes sparsely, numbered consecutively throughout the article, using superscript Arabic numbers.

 - Provide all tables and figures separately in individual files and insert them in the manuscript.
 Refer explicitly to all figures/tables in your text.
 All images must be of a size and resolution suitable and approved for publication and must be submitted with the appropriate credit lines.

 - Acknowledgements and mentions of funding institutions can be made in a separate section at the end of the article preceding the reference list.

 Authors are expected to follow both the author-date citation format and the general style guidelines given in The Chicago Manual of Style, 17th edition.
 In the reference list, sources are cited as in the following examples:

 - Monograph: Neelis, Jason.
 2011.
 Early Buddhist Transmission and Trade Networks: Mobility and Exchange within and beyond the Northwestern Borderlands of South Asia.
 Dynamics in the History of Religions, vol. 2.
 Leiden: Brill.